Non-Acid Reflux (LPR)

 The nice thing about the barium swallow is that it can rule out these other condition fairly easily.

-Upper endoscopy or EGD is an exam most commonly performed by GI specialists whereby a scope is inserted through the mouth (or nose by some ENTs with special training) and into the stomach and beyond.
+Esophagoscopy is an exam most commonly performed by GI specialists (EGD) whereby a scope is inserted through the mouth (or nose by some ENTs with special training called trans-nasal esophagoscopy or TNE) and into the stomach and beyond.

-If non-acidic reflux is present, upper endoscopy or EGD is often normal as no mucosal damage may be present... no acid means no damage.
+If non-acidic reflux is present, this endoscopic exam is often normal as no mucosal damage may be present... no acid means no damage.
 Please note that bile or enzymatic damage may be present even if no acid is there.

-The weakness of EGD and barium swallow when it comes to determining the presence of non-acidic reflux is timing.
+The weakness of esophagoscopy and barium swallow when it comes to determining the presence of non-acidic reflux is timing.

 Reflux is a dynamic event.
 It comes and goes like the waves of an ocean.